rustybird/qubes-app-split-browser/README.md

 - Let the user choose a bookmark to load
 - Let the user authorize logging into the current page

-**But if the browser gets exploited, it won't be able to read all your bookmarks or login credentials and send them to the attacker.** And you can restart the browser DisposableVM frequently (which shouldn't take more than 10-15 seconds) to "shake off" such an attack.
+**But if the browser gets exploited, it won't be able to read all your bookmarks or login credentials and send them to the attacker.** And you can restart the browser DisposableVM frequently (which should take less than a minute) to "shake off" such an attack.

 ## Keyboard shortcuts